saucelabs/elemental-next/frontend/tips/40-disabled-element/_csharp.md

----
-language: csharp
-level: 2
-hide_sidebar: true
-publish_date: 2016-06-13
-last_update:
-  date: 2023-03-30
----

-## A Solution

-If we look at [the API documentation for Selenium's IWebElement Interface](http://seleniumhq.github.io/selenium/docs/api/dotnet/html/T_OpenQA_Selenium_IWebElement.htm) we can see there is an available method called `Enabled` that can help us accomplish what we want.

-Let's take a look at how to use it.

 ## Example

 For this example we will use [the dropdown list](http://github.com/tourdedave/the-internet) from [the-internet](http://the-internet.herokuapp.com/dropdown).
 In this list there a few options to select, one which should be disabled.
 Let's find this element and assert that it is in fact disabled.